contagon/handbook/handbook/38-church-policies-and-guidelines.md

 These same principles apply for members who are deaf or hard of hearing and do not use sign language but need an oral interpreter to help them read lips.

 Leaders may organize ward or stake classes to teach the sign language that is used in their area.
-A helpful resource is Dictionary of Sign Language Terms for The Church of Jesus Christ of Latter-day Saints.
+A helpful resource is [Dictionary of Sign Language Terms for The Church of Jesus Christ of Latter-day Saints].

 #### 38.8.27.7 Privacy